 During the editing process, authors may be consulted by the editor and/or the editorial assistant in order to solve existing questions.
 Both in the review and the editing process, electronic mail will be the preferred means of communication with authors.

 At the reception of a manuscript, the editorial team assesses whether it meets the basic preliminary requirements of the journal.
 With this, the team establishes the first filter taking into account format, quality and relevance.
 After this first assessment, the team defines which manuscripts go through the academic peer-review process.
 That way, publication of manuscripts is considered by anonymous referees and the editorial team.
 The outcome of this process is communicated to the author within a time span not longer than six months from the reception of the manuscript.
-When the peer-review process exceeds such a span, the editor will inform the author about this situation.
+When the peer-review process exceeds such a span, the editor must inform the author about this situation.

 The editorial team, with the participation of the editorial and scientific committees, is responsible for defining the editorial policies allowing Lecturas de Economía to fulfill the necessary standards for its positioning as a recognized academic publication.
-The continuous revision of these policies guarantees the journal’s improvement and that it meet the expectations of the academic community it serves.
+The continuous revision of these policies guarantees the journal’s improvement and that it meets the expectations of the academic community it serves.

 The team is responsible, prior evaluation, for choosing the articles to be published.
 This choice is always based on the quality and relevance of the article to the subject matter of the journal, and on its originality and contribution to the dissemination and advance of the economics discipline.
 In this very sense, a rejection decision must be justified on these criteria.

 The editor is responsible for editing and the review process of all the manuscripts submitted to the journal, including those of members of the editorial and scientific committees.
 He/she must develop mechanisms guaranteeing impartiality, punctuality and confidentiality throughout the review process up until a final decision concerning publication is made.
-In the same sense, it is also the responsibility of the editor to keep authors informed during the different stages of the aforementioned processes.
+In the same sense, it is also the responsibility of the editor to keep authors informed during the different stages of the abovementioned processes.

 When the journal receives complaints or queries of any sort, the editorial team must respond in a timely manner according to the Guidelines set by the publication and, when warranted, the team must ensure that a proper investigation leading to the resolution of potential problems is carried out.